lasermatts/garden/README.md

 ## Our story so far
 :potted_plant: :potted_plant: :potted_plant: :potted_plant: :potted_plant:

 Since the pandemic I've been using spreadsheets to track my garden.
-It's mostly a rectangle and most of my useable yard is North-West facing.
+It's mostly a rectangle and most of my useable yard is South-West facing.
 I've been lucky in being able to grow all kinds of funky fruits and veg in the yard

 :melon: :tomato: :carrot: :hot_pepper: :broccoli: :eggplant: